 The Parish values our connections with local church communities and the broader church.

-St George’s has joined with the local Roman Catholic and Uniting Church communities in worship and study.
-Each year we celebrate Palm Sunday together.
+St George’s supports the local Roman Catholic and Uniting Church communities.

 - St Francis of Assisi at 463 Oxford St, Paddington

 and St Joseph at 10 Albert St, Edgecliff

 - Paddington Uniting Church, 395 Oxford St, Paddington

 Join us and Paddington Uniting in these Christmas events.